Child Care: Financial Assistance for Child Care

-Child Care Network/Great Start to Quality Southeast Regional Center (community-based, not a U-M program) has some funding to assist income eligible staff and undergraduate families with a portion of their tuition costs in a licensed child care setting (parents in degree programs beyond undergraduate, including fellowships, are not eligible for CCN scholarship assistance).
+Child Care Network/Great Start to Quality Southeast Regional Center (community-based, not a U-M program) has some funding to assist income-eligible staff and undergraduate families with a portion of their tuition costs in a licensed child care center or home setting (parents in degree programs beyond undergraduate, including fellowships, are not eligible for CCN scholarship assistance).
 Low-income working families have priority.
 For consideration, please visit CCN’s website: www.childcarenetwork.org and click on the ‘Family Scholarships’ tab for more information and the application.

 Earned Income Tax Credit (EIC)

 The Earned Income Tax Credit is available to employees with children who meet income guidelines.
 Depending on income and number of children, employees may receive a credit (or refund, if they pay no taxes).
 Employees can collect a portion of their EIC payment in their paycheck.
 Although this money need not be used for child care, it can help with the cost of care.
 If you wish to receive an advance in your paycheck, you must submit a Form W-5 to Payroll (734) 615-2000 (central campus) or (734) 764-3125 (Health System).
 For complete information, consult your tax advisor and please visit: www.irs.gov/individuals/article/0,,id=96406,00.html

 Child and Dependent Care Credit